 Mississippi Authors Small Manuscripts: Letter.
 Ben Wasson to David Cohn concerning publication of Welty's Music from Spain and Faulkner's Intruder in the Dust

 .
 1943-1997.
 Includes material related to Franklin E. Moak's research on Faulkner as well as items related to the Faulkner Conference at the University of Mississippi (87 boxes).

 Phil Mullen Collection: sixty images including Faulkner and his family, the filming of a Ford Foundation documentary on Faulkner, and the filming of Intruder in the Dust in Oxford.

-Newspapers (Boxed).
-Box 28 contains 1949 issue of Oxford Eagle special edition on world premier of "Intruder in the Dust."
+.
+Box 28 contains 1949 issue of Oxford Eagle special edition on world premiere of "Intruder in the Dust."
 Box 29 holds 26 April 1965 Faulkner Souvenir Edition of the Oxford Eagle.
 Box 34 contains various non-Mississippi newspapers covering Faulkner's death in July 1962, while Box 54 holds Mississippi newspapers covering the topic.
-Box 57 includes October-November 1968 issues of The Conservative newspaper of Carrollton, Mississippi with articles covering the on location filming of "The Reivers) (75 boxes).
+Box 57 includes October-November 1968 issues of The Conservative newspaper of Carrollton, Mississippi with articles covering the on-location filming of "The Reivers) (75 boxes).

 Oxford American Collection: contains proofs of Faulkner pieces and Faulkner studies published in the Oxford American as well as correspondence concerning the pieces.